Are you trying to remove a credit card, debit card, PayPal, or another payment method from Apple ID but there’s no none option? Here’s why!

 - 8 Summary

-- Pay off any unpaid balances or payment due on the App and iTunes Stores
+- Pay off any unpaid balances or payment due on the App, Music, TV, Books and iTunes Stores

-- First-time users of the App or iTunes Store are required to provide a payment method–change this after your first purchase (including any item that’s free)
+- First-time users of Apple’s Stores (iTunes, App, Music, TV, Books, etc.) are required to provide a payment method–change this after your first purchase (including any item that’s free)

 - You must be physically located in your billing addresses country/region when you create an Apple ID.
 If you’re located elsewhere, you must enter a payment method